PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

 ##Selectively Applying Rules

-> Note: This feature is only available from version 2.0.0RC4 onwards.

 All tags in a ruleset file, with the exception of `ruleset` and `description`, can be selectively applied when a specific tool is being run.
 The two tools that are available are `phpcs` (the coding standards checker) and `phpcbf` (the coding standards fixer).
 Restrictions are applied by using the `phpcs-only` and `phpcbf-only` tag attributes.

 Setting the `phpcs-only` attribute to `true` will only apply the rule when the `phpcs` tool is running.
 The rule will not be applied while the file is being fixed with the `phpcbf` tool.